liqh2g/Database-Design/README.md

 The primary purpose of backing up a database is to create a duplicate copy of its data and structure at a specific point in time.
 This process involves making a snapshot of the entire database or selected portions of it, and storing this copy in a secure location.

 This database was backed up on a Hard Drive using MySQL local instance Data Export feature.

-## Relevance to Business Owners
-Having a database helps the business run smoothly and efficiently.
-It stores all the important data in one place, making it easy to find what we need whenever we need it.
-It's like having everything neatly sorted and labeled, so we can access information with just a few clicks.

-A database also helps the business make better decisions.
-It can show us which products are selling well, who our most loyal customers are, and how much money we're making.
-Armed with this information, we can plan and strategize to grow the business and keep customers happy.

-Moreover, a database keeps data safe and secure.
-It makes sure only the right people can access sensitive information and prevents unauthorized access.
-Just like we lock our important documents in a safe, a database acts as a digital safe for our business data.